 Here are Tips for Managing Distraction Effectively

 1. Make a List of Priorities

-Sometimes, the easiest method for managing distraction while working is simply to make a list of things that need to get done.
+Sometimes, the easiest method for managing distraction while working is simply to make a list of things that you need to do.
 After all, there’s something viscerally pleasing about being able to take a pen and mark through a completed task.
 It’s a physical signal that something, no matter how small, has been accomplished.
-But more than that, having a list to look at is a visual reminder that there are certain things that need to be done.
+But more than that, having a list to look at is a visual reminder that there are certain things that need to happen.
 And creating a list doesn’t have to be a big production.

 Speaking from personal experience, whenever I begin my workday, I write down every task I need to complete.
 Then, when I begin and end those tasks, I mark down the time.
 This allows me to see how long I’ve actually spent doing certain things and keeps me on track throughout the day.
 But if you’re a person who prefers making digital lists, you might like Trello or Artful Agenda.

 The trick to this tip, though, is learning to understand your limits.
-It’s easy to make a huge list and get discouraged when not everything is finished at the end of the day.
+It’s easy to make a huge list and become discouraged when you haven’t finished everything at the end of the day.
 So, be conservative.
 It always feels better to add things, knowing you can get more done than you first thought, than it does to take things away.